kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

    .. tip:: The '&' character will enable the viewer running in the background so that you can still work with the current section in the terminal.

+   .. note:: Due to the file size, it is better to view the images with FSLView instead of FSLeyes.

 #.
 Adjust the display window to 'Min 0' and 'Max 300'.

 #.
-Click the movie button to see how the brain contrast changes with respect to echo time (time between echoes = 4ms).
+Click the movie button to see how the brain contrast changes with respect to the echo time (time between echoes = 4ms).

    .. image:: images/mag_display.png
       :align: center

-   .. note:: Due to the file size, it is better to view the images with FSLView instead of FSLeyes.

 #.
 Click the movie button again to stop the movie.
 Press ``Ctrl+T`` to see the plot of signal evolution at different brain tissues over time.